 8. Fact-check AI content

 Regardless of how useful AI is, you shouldn't copy and paste the content it produces.
-Make sure to verify everything before publishing to avoid false claims caused by hallucinations.
+Make sure to verify everything before publishing to avoid copyright issues with AI content.

 While there's ongoing research aimed at eliminating this issue, we can't know for sure when to expect any significant progress.